Achlorhydria: Risk factors

-Autoimmune disorders are also linked to advancing age, specifically autoimmune gastritis, which is when the body produces unwelcomed antibodies and causes inflammation of the stomach.
+Autoimmune disorders are also linked to advancing age, specifically autoimmune gastritis, which is when the body produces unwelcome antibodies and causes inflammation of the stomach.
 Autoimmune disorders are also a cause for small bacterial growth in the bowel and a deficiency of Vitamin B-12.
 These have also proved to be factors of acid secretion in the stomach.
+Autoimmune conditions can often be managed with various treatments; however, little is known about how or if these treatments effect achlorhydria.

-Hypothyroidism: Thyroid hormones are a factor in the decreasing of hydrochloric acid in the stomach, thus hypothyroidism is associated with a greater risk of developing achlorhydria.
+Thyroid hormones can contribute to changes in the level of hydrochloric acid in the stomach, with unpredictable but strong fluctuations observed in states of both hypothyroidism and hyperthyroidism.

-Autoimmune conditions are often managed using various treatments; however, these treatments have no known effect on achlorhydria.

-Other

-Other risk factors include, over the counter acid-blocking medications and antibiotics that may be used to block stomach acid.
-These medications are often taken by individuals for a longer than recommended period, even for years, despite causing adverse effects on stomach acid secretion.